f5devcentral/nginx-one-lab/docs/README.md

 ### Generating a Data Plane Key

-1. From the NGINX One console, in the left hand menu under the “Manage” section, select “Data Pane Keys”.
+1. From the NGINX One console, in the left hand menu under the “Manage” section, select “Data Plane Keys”.

 2. Click “Add Data Plane Key”.

 3. Give the key a name.
 Other users in your tenant will see this object, so be sure to name it in a way that identifies it as yours.
-A suggested format is “\<yourname\>-techxchange-nginx-plus-key”.
+A suggested format is “\<yourname\>-nginx-key”.

     > :point_right: **Note:** You are working in a shared tenant; keep track of your resources, and be careful not to accidently modify anyone else's.